Jianzi: Competitive play

 Competitively, the government-run game is called "Hacky-Sack (jianqiu 毽球)" and is played on a rectangular court 6.10 by 11.88 meters, divided by a net (much like badminton) at a height of 1.60 meters (1.50 meters for women).

 A new style of Ti Jian Zi called "Chinese JJJ" was introduced in 2009.
 "JJJ" stands for "Competitive Jianzi-kicking" in Chinese with the three Chinese characters "竞技毽" all starting with "J".
 This version uses a lower middle net at 90 cm, and the inner or outside lines of the standard badminton court.

 Non-competitive play

 There are several variations of the game, such as trying to keep the shuttlecock in the air until an agreed number of kicks (e.g. 100) is reached, either alone or in a pair.
 In circle play, the aim may be simply to keep play going.
 In all but the most competitive formats, a skillful display is a key component of play.

-There are 2 informal games in Chinese JJJ games using the same middle net: "Team game" having 3 players on each side & "Half court game" using just a half court for double player game only.
+There are 2 informal games in Chinese JJJ games using the same middle net: "Team game" having 3 players on each side and "Half court game" using just a half court for double player game only.